Tivat: History

 Rapid development of Tivat started in the second half of 19th century when the Austrian empire built a maritime arsenal for its fleet.
 Still the town shaped itself by developing small industry.
-In the beginning of 1918, in the Tivat Bay sailors revolted against the mighty Austrian empire.
+In the beginning of 1918, in the Tivat Bay sailors revolted against the Austrian empire.
 With great approval and support, people from this area followed their revolutionary actions.
 The period between two world wars was marked with syndicate activity in Račica, Krtoli and Arsenal.
 Between 1941 and 1943 the town was part of the Italian Governatorate of Dalmatia.

-In 1889 the Naval arsenal was built by Austrians, and was later used as a naval military base of the Italian Navy, the Yugoslav People's Army and the Army of Montenegro.
+In 1889, a naval arsenal was built by Austrians, and was later used as a naval military base of the Italian Navy, the Yugoslav People's Army and the Army of Montenegro.
 The JNA enjoyed an international reputation as a powerful, well-equipped, and well-trained force.
 The base was also used by Russia and Libya as the technical base for maintenance, repair and overhaul (MRO) of their ships and submarines.

-Porto Montenegro

-The former naval base is now "Porto Montenegro", a superyacht marina developed by Hungarian-Canadian billionaire Peter Munk, then sold in 2016 to the Investment Corporation of Dubai.